Convincing results with Jazia PVS in Dodoma Region pilot

-The Prime Vendor’s (as a supplier) overall performance, measured by a composite of 7 indicators has been rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.
+The overall performance of the Prime Vendor (as a supplier), measured by a composite of 7 indicators was rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.

 Average delivery time from the Prime Vendor was 10 working days as compared to an average delivery time of 1 month or more from MSD.

-The Prime Vendor’s (as a supplier) order fulfillment rate averaged 99% which added to the general satisfaction of health facilities with PV services.
+The order fulfillment rate of the Prime Vendor (as a supplier) averaged 99%, which added to the general satisfaction of health facilities with PV services.

 National Roll-out in 2018